pantrypoints/sp/content/en/research/aristotle/metaphysics/book-10/part-7.md

 Since there are no other things prior to the contraries and homogeneous with the intermediates, all intermediates must be compounded out of the contraries.
 Therefore also all the inferior classes, both the contraries and their intermediates, will be compounded out of the primary contraries.

+Clearly, then, intermediates are:
+- all in the same genus
+- intermediate between contraries
-Clearly, then, intermediates are (1) all in the same genus and (2) intermediate between contraries, and (3) all compounded out of the contraries.
+- all compounded out of the contraries